MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/what-operations-are-supported-by-the-oracle-e-business-suite-adapter.md

 ---
 description: "Learn more about: What operations are supported by the Oracle E-Business Suite adapter"
-title: "What operations are supported by the Oracle E-Business Suite adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "What operations are supported by the Oracle E-Business Suite adapter" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 64cd124a-5e7f-4ee8-85d3-f9540b25d766
-caps.latest.revision: 16
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # What operations are supported by the Oracle E-Business Suite adapter
 ## Overview